devitocodes/devito/docs/source/download.rst

 .. _pip package: https://pypi.org/project/devito/

-Note that you do not need to get the code via `git clone` in this method.
+Note that here, you do not need to get the code via `git clone`.
 Depending on your needs, this might also be the recommended setup for using Devito in a production-like environment.
 However, since some components need to be compiled before use, this approach may be sensitive to the C/C++ compilers present